(for growing girls and grown women)

 Read Paula Kramer’s Girl Growl Backfire blog posts to help you understand how betraying and sabotaging other women can backfire.
 Paula even writes about her own girl growl backfire.

-The Four Cultural Themes Of Betrayal Against Women
+The Four Cultural Themes Of Betrayal Between Women

 Each general theme of betrayal has several judgments that girls and women can use to betray each other.
 Note that under the Women as Deviants theme, girls and women at times judge other girls and women as deviant just because they are female.
 This judgment is useful to boys and men who want to keep girls and women unequal, especially when it comes to holding positions of power.
 If girls and women think other girls and women are too deviant to hold power, why should boys and men share power with girls and women?